-Kingston, TN was founded in 1799 and is the second oldest city in Tennessee.
+The city was founded in 1799 and is the second oldest city in Tennessee.

-The American Museum of Science & Energy opened in 1949 in an old wartime cafeteria.
+American Museum of Science & Energy opened in 1949 in an old wartime cafeteria.
 It was originally named the American Museum of Atomic Energy.
 Its guided tours took visitors through the peaceful uses of atomic energy.
 The present facility, opened in 1975, continues to provide the general public with energy information.
 The name of the museum was changed to the American Museum of Science and Energy in 1978.
 Live demonstrations, videos and other programs are scheduled for the general public daily.

-Sit back and enjoy the breathtaking scenery of the Big South Fork National River and Recreation Area while the Big South Fork Railway train makes its way through deep gorges and hugs steep cliff lines to take you back into a bygone era of logging and coal mining.
+Big South Fork Railway - Sit back and enjoy the breathtaking scenery of the Big South Fork National River and Recreation Area while the Big South Fork Railway train makes its way through deep gorges and hugs steep cliff lines to take you back into a bygone era of logging and coal mining.
 Located approximately 45 minutes from Clinton.

-Prepared by the Knoxville Civil War Roundtable.
+Civil War Sites Tour - Prepared by the Knoxville Civil War Roundtable.
 The Civil War Sites Tour covers significant Knoxville Civil War sites.
 Includes the Bleak House, Second Presbyterian Church, Crescent Bend, Cherokee Heights, West Wing of Union Lines, Pontoon Bridge Site, Fort Hill, Mabry-Hazen House, Confederate Cemetery, Forts Dickerson and Stanley, General Burnside Headquarters, Battery Wiltsie, Immaculate Conception Church, Third Creek Valley, National Cemetery, Fort Sanders, and UDC Monument.

-The McClung Museum is a general museum with collections in anthropology, archaeology, decorative arts, medicine, local history, and natural history.
+Frank H. McClung Museum - is a general museum with collections in anthropology, archaeology, decorative arts, medicine, local history, and natural history.
 The exhibits document ways of life, cultural trends, and technologies from prehistoric times to the present day, and showcase much of Tennessee's past -- its geology, history, art, and culture.
 The McClung Museum is a special place -- a place of discovery, a place to learn about the world around us.

 Oak Ridge National Laboratory - ORNL is a multiprogram science and technology laboratory managed for the U.S. Department of Energy by UT-Battelle, LLC.
 Scientists and engineers at ORNL conduct basic and applied research and development to create scientific knowledge and technological solutions that strengthen the nation's leadership in key areas of science; increase the availability of clean, abundant energy; restore and protect the environment; and contribute to national security.

+Secret City Scenic Excursion Train - Turn the clock back to yesteryear and return to the heyday of passenger railroading with the Southern Appalachia Railway Museum's Secret City Scenic Excursion Train.
 Trains depart from the Heritage Center (formerly K-25) near Oak Ridge, Tennessee, an historic Department of Energy facility where research and development plunged the United States into the Atomic Age.
 The train winds along Poplar Creek and Highway 327 in the beautiful hills and valleys of East Tennessee.
 Additional route and facility history is available, as are views of a typical trip.

 Each round trip travels approximately 14 miles and lasts about one hour.
 Trains are pulled by 1950's vintage Alco diesel locomotives.
 Seating is in an air-conditioned coach and a dining car, both restored from the 1940's era of passenger railroading.
 An open-air concession car has souvenirs and snacks for sale.